limi-projects/Tech_No_Babble/docs/computing/powershell.md

 ```

 ### Try-Catch-Finally Statements
-Finally statements run regardless of whether or not an error has occurred.
+Finally, statements run regardless of whether or not an error has occurred.
 ```powershell
 $i = 'a'
 Try {Write-Output "$(1+$i)"}